 - Click here to watch the video file for that address.

-- Click here to download a copy of an expanded text version of that address in Word format.
+- Click here to download a copy of an expanded text version of that address in PDF format.

 - Click here to read the text version of another address that Tierney delivered on April 22, 2002 at The University of Maine, entitled “Diversity in Maine: An Opportunity.”